 DISCLAIMER: This article represents my personal views and not those of my employer or any affiliated organizations.

-This year I’ll have driven east and west across the country twice.
-I’ll have visited over 23 states: California, Nevada, Arizona, New Mexico, Utah, Texas, Colorado, Wyoming, Montana, Idaho, Washington, Nebraska, Iowa, Missouri, Kentucky, Wisconsin, Illinois, Indiana, Ohio, West Virginia, Maryland, Pennsylvania, and New Jersey.
+This year we’ll have driven east and west across the country twice.
+We’ll have visited over 23 states: California, Nevada, Arizona, New Mexico, Utah, Texas, Colorado, Wyoming, Montana, Idaho, Washington, Nebraska, Iowa, Missouri, Kentucky, Wisconsin, Illinois, Indiana, Ohio, West Virginia, Maryland, Pennsylvania, and New Jersey.

 A decade of cost of living increases in major metropolitan areas has exhausted urban residents, and often priced out new transplants.
 Those would-be transplants have settled on more mid-size cities that weren’t so prohibitively expensive.
 During the crisis, San Francisco has witnessed an unprecedented 35% drop in rent.
 The most high profile shifts recently have been Elon Musk‘s and Oracle‘s announcements that they’ll relocate to Austin, Texas.
 Another benefactor has been Miami, whose Mayor Francis Suarez has recently courted VCs from Google, Andreessen Horowitz, and others – ending the week with a discussion on the popular Clubhouse app.
 As much spotlight as that city receives, however, there are plenty of other areas that are making waves.